pip-services/pip-services-docs/content/en/net/memcached/_index.md

 description: >
     Memcached components for Pip.Services in .NET

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    The Memcached module contains the following components: MemcachedLock and MemcachedCache for working with locks and cache on the Memcached server.
+    It contains components for connecting and working with Memcached.
 ---

 ### Modules